US STOCKS-Wall St flat as energy offsets weak data, earnings

 By Tanya Agrawal

-April 23 (Reuters) - Wall Street stocks were little changed in late morning trading on Thursday as soft U.S., European and Chinese data, alongside disappointing earnings forecasts, were offset by gains in energy stocks as oil futures rose.
+April 23 (Reuters) - U.S. stocks were little changed on Thursday as soft U.S., European and Chinese data, alongside disappointing earnings forecasts, were offset by gains in energy stocks as oil futures rose.

-A slight but unexpected rise in U.S. applications for unemployment insurance also pressured indexes lower, while growth in the U.S. manufacturing sector dipped more than expected in April.
+A slight but unexpected rise in U.S. applications for unemployment insurance also pressured equity futures lower, while growth in the U.S. manufacturing sector dipped more than expected in April.

 Business activity slowed more than expected in the euro zone this month while manufacturing in Asia’s top two economies hit the brakes, suggesting the global recovery path is less clear than policymakers are predicting.